 It was also pretty interesting seeing Polperro today on a sunny day, vs the foggy day when I was here last time.
 I loved being able to see it in different lights.

-What was the coastal walk from Fowey to Polperro like?
+What to expect on the coastal walk from Fowey to Polperro

 The walk from Fowey to Polperro is definitely more challenging than the one from Looe to Polperro.
 It’s longer and much more hilly.
 When I did Looe to Polperro, I actually walked there and back which does make it longer than the walk from Fowey to Polperro, however, I still found this one more challenging.
 Saying that, it was a very hot sunny day, so that might have added to the challenge.